Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 It's been over three years since Soulstorm dropped and while I have quite a few posts related to the game, if you were following the site, you may have noticed that I never made anything even remotely similar to a game and/or story review.

 Truth be told, this isn't because I didn't try.
 The platform I host this site records all edits and I can count at least three if not four drafts I've written over the years (as early as the week after release) where I tried reviewing Soulstorm.
-Each and every single time I failed.

-The reason?
-Scope.
+Some of these were only a couple hundred words, some thousands, resembling more mad rants than coherent, well-argued posts.
+Unsurprisingly, each and every one of these failed to live up to the standards I try to keep, so they never saw the light of day

+The reason for this? *Scope.*

 It's extremely hard to find a good angle of attack when it comes to the game.
 Not because there's nothing to criticize, but because it's hard to do it in a way that doesn't sound like I'm merely spewing hate indiscriminately.
+Consider Shugendo's [excellent video](https://www.youtube.com/watch?v=smIGZcXEVEQ) about Soulstorm's bugs for instance---it's not necessarily even an exhaustive collection, yet it's over an hour long.
+I shudder to think how long an article would be that handles not only gameplay, but lore too.

-So I decided to focus only on the story in this post and even there not all of it, just stuff I find noteworthy in the following ways from least to most severe:
+So, with this in mind, I decided to put a constructive limit on myself and focus only on the story in this post and even there not all of it, just stuff I find noteworthy in the following ways from least to most severe:

 - **Praise:** Something I consider the story doing especially well.
 - **Nitpick:** A minor issue that either doesn't seriously bother me or something I assume would completely fly over anyone else's head.
 - **Missed opportunity:** A scene that isn't necessarily bad per se, but it could have been so much more with reasonable changes.
-- **Unfixable without retcon:** A scene that could not be fixed without retconning (retroactively changing a past game's canon).
+- **Unfixable without retcon:** An issue in a scene that could not be fixed without retconning (retroactively changing a past game's canon).
-- **Fundamental flaw:** An unfixable issue that I think fundamentally harms the story in some way, severely lessening its appeal.
+- **Fundamental flaw:** An issue like above whose addition I think fundamentally harms the story in some way, severely lessening its appeal.

 Even with this restriction the post ended up being quite long, but I hope you'll enjoy it and maybe even agree on some stuff with me.